rockystones/rockystones.github.io/_posts/2024-08-21-your-own-github-website.md

   - Customize
 ---

-I always wanted to start my own website, original was thinking blogpost/wordpress, later I was attracted to GitHub pages because it seems really easy to setup and customize.
+I always wanted to start my own website, originally was thinking blogpost/wordpress, later I was attracted to GitHub pages because it seems really easy to setup and customize.
 I still know almost nothing about building and maintaining a website, but this is where I started.
 For a nerd and geeky guy, GitHub seems to be the right place.

 ### GitHub Pages